How Music Supports Communication and Regulation in Autism

 Music doesn’t replace evidence-based autism therapy — but it works beautifully alongside it.
 Many therapists incorporate music into sessions to increase motivation and engagement.

-At Achieve ABA, therapy plans are personalized to each child.
+At Achieve Behavioral therapy plans are personalized to each child.
 When music is meaningful to a child, it can be used to support learning, communication, and emotional regulation during sessions.

-Achieve ABA offers flexible therapy options for families, including:
+Achieve Behavioral offers flexible therapy options for families, including:

 Families in New Jersey and North Carolina can access these services close to home.